 “Do you think there are any males left?” asked Dox.

 “Other than Orny?” said Sofita, silencing her young charge.

-Low tide along the eastern shore exposed hundreds of fossilized pod-units.
-The scent of rotting gashcolic discharge hung heavy as they stepped cautiously between the piles, bare feet cracking the ice-skinned sand.
+Low tide along the eastern shore exposed hundreds of fossilized pods.
+The scent of rotting gashcolic discharge hung heavy as they stepped between the piles, bare feet cracking the ice-skinned sand.

 Dox dragged a finger over the frozen embryonic fluid that glazed a stack of centuries-old bones.
 “Was this an Original Subject?”